EL1909/PirateWar/README.md

 ## Testing
 ---

-I have manually ...
+### Manual Tests
+1. Select easy game by typing "1".
+2. Select hard game by typing "2".
+3. Press enter to try empty input.
+4. Press space to try empty input.
+5. Press a letter instead a number.
+6. Enter correct values to see sooh behivor.
+7. Enter same values again to check if cell validation works properly.
-- Gave invalid and repeated inputs.
+8. Gave invalid and repeated inputs.
-- Tested in my local terminal as well as in Heroku.
+9. Tested in my local terminal as well as in Heroku.

-- Passed the code through a PEP8 linter and there are two errors on lines 39 and 41.
+### PEP8

 ## Bugs
 ---
 - Blank input breaks code.
     - I added validation to ensure that the user enters a non-empty and valid row number by using the **isdigit()** method to check if the input is a valid digit, and the **1 <= int(x_row) <= 8** condition ensures that the input is within the valid range.
--
+- UnboundLocalError: local variable 'battleship' referenced before assignment.
+    - I was trying to use the battleship variable before using it; i fixed by rename the class battleShip using camel case.
 - When i wrote the code, i was getting errors in the PEP8 linter, some for missing spacing and also too long strings; therefore i used short variables to replace long name.
 However i could not repair the errors on line 39 and 41; i hope there are not signficant errors.
 - There are no remainig bugs im aware of.